inespissarra/AI_smart-fridge/README.md

 - OpenMV IDE - to program the Camera
 - Arduino IDE - to program the Arduino
 - Visual Studio Code - to program the remaining code
+- RectLabel - to create the dataset for the machine learning models
 - Google Colab - to train the machine learning models

 ## Setup